rikosintie/Discovery/docs/intro.md

 There are two types of scripts in the project:

 - Discovery - These are switches that use netmiko to connect to a switch and pull down data.
+No configuration commands are sent so the script is safe to use in production.
 - Helper - These are scripts that take JSON data that was collected with the discovery script and convert it into human readable format.
+They are run offline and do not make any changes to the switches.

-The python discovery script [config-pull.py](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.
+The python discovery script [config-pull.py](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) uses the industry standard  [netmiko](https://github.com/ktbyers/netmiko) Python library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.
+These two libraries hide the complexity of connecting to and interacting with network devices.

 ### show commands